braucalderon/Database/database_objective.md

 FOR LOOPS
 <p align = "justify">
-Iterations using for loops were used to cut unnecessary extra code and for batter functionality.
+Iterations using for loops were used to cut unnecessary extra code and for better functionality.
 I learned new techniques using for loops to achieve a faster output by implementing statements.
 A lot of triggers that could be implemented into the database were implemented into the code.
 I only learned the basic update and select statements specifying specific data, as well to loop throughout the whole table.</p>

 BRANCHING USING IF-ELSE STATEMENTS
 <p align = "justify">